rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Is it OO?
 How do I do this thing I normally do in an OO language?

 It is multi-paradigm.
-Not everything is shoe-horned into the object abstraction.
-Many things you can do in OO languages you can do in Rust, but not everything, and not always using objects.
+Not everything is shoe-horned into a single abstraction.
+Many things you can do in OO languages you can do in Rust, but not everything, and not always using the same abstraction you're accustomed to.

 ### How do you get away with "no null pointers"?